 AeroForce 3-Stage Cleaning System

 The Roomba 890 features a three-stage cleaning system that involves agitation, extraction, and suction of debris and dirt.
-This is made
+This is made possible by:

 - The debris extractor.
 The debris extractor is brushless, so while it grabs dirt and debris off the floor, it does not get tangled as often as brushes do.